Aglorios17/Darkly_19/13 - Spoofing attack/README.md

 This is a spoofing attack because we disguise ourselves, through HTTP header manipulation, as a trusted entity to get what we want as a hacker at the detriment of the victim.<br>
 We make the server believe we come from a certain IP address and use a specific browser while we do not.

-The danger here lies in the server changing our permissions thus potentially giving unauthorized access to malicious hackers by believing we are someone else.
+The danger here lies in the server changing our permissions thus potentially giving unauthorized access to malicious hackers by believing we are someone else.<br>

 To avoid this breach the server should not blindly trust incoming HTTP headers.
+Firewalls (A firewall is a tool designed to intercept and assess incoming and outgoing packets) can also help monitor suspicious activity by using a packet filter that inspects IP packet headers and who can detect fake source IP addresses.